 The pitcher plant is a carnivorous plant that entices its prey with sweet nectar that leads to a slippery slope inside the pitcher-shaped flower.
 Once the prey falls inside the pitcher flower, it becomes trapped and is slowly dissolved within the flower.

 This is how the plant obtains its nutrients.
-The pitcher plant is native to Madagascar, Southeast Asia, and Australia.
+Pitcher Plants are most commonly found in tropical regions, particularly in Southeast Asia, Madagascar, and Australia.

 #10.
 Bat Face Cuphea